Estimated reading time: 2 minutes

 You can join Carers UK for free and stay connected.
 You also receive a quarterly carers magazine, providing you with news, information on support services and carers events.

 Disclaimer: I volunteer for Carers UK as an Insight Volunteer and am also a carer member.
 This post is for information purposes and was written as part of the Carers Week Campaign.
-I received no payment or any other commission for this post.
+I received no payment or any other compensation for this post.